Credential Stuffing – What is it & How to Protect Your Business

 How Does Credential Stuffing Work?

 Credential stuffing starts with the attacker getting hold of a database of usernames and passwords from another source – a breach, phishing attack or credential dump site.
-Then using automation tools, the attacker tests these credentials against many websites including social media profiles, e-commerce marketplaces and apps.
+Then using automation tools, the attacker tests these stolen credentials against many websites including social media profiles, e-commerce marketplaces and apps.
 If a successful login is achieved, the attacker knows that the data they have acquired is legitimate and proceeds to use the access they have obtained through the login in a number of ways.
 They could either sell this newly acquired data for other malicious actors to use, send phishing messages or spam from this account, access sensitive financial information such as credit card numbers or even steal using the account holders’ finances.

 Allocating 156 Million to Upgrade Its Security Business